Find Your First-Year Leadeship Organization (FLO)!

 First-Year Leadership Initiative (FLI)

-The mission of the First-Year Leadership Initiative (FLI) is to build and enhance the leadership skills and professional capabilities of participants by supporting the Georgia Tech Student Foundation's mission of "Moving Forward by Giving Back."
-Each FLI class works closely with a select group of Sophomore Advisors to develop their leadership by managing, organizing, and marketing events.
-The incoming FLI class can expect to join a supportive community that educates the student body on the importance of giving back to Georgia Tech in order to maintain the university’s standard of excellence.
+The mission of the First-Year Leadership Initiative (FLI) is to build and develop participant’s leadership skills and professional capabilities by supporting the Georgia Tech Student Foundation's mission of "Moving Forward by Giving Back."
+Each FLI class works closely with a select group of Second-Year Advisors to manage, organize, and market campaigns that educates the student body on the importance of giving back to Georgia Tech and the Atlanta community.
+The incoming FLI class can expect to join a supportive community with opportunities to continue to grow and develop their skills within a formal leadership position on the Board of Trustees after completion of the FLI program.

 Staff Advisor: Ryan Laughlin